-Sickness benefit: The benefit is 65% of the insured's average earnings in the 13 weeks before the incapacity began and is paid for up to 26 weeks.
+Sickness benefit: 65% of the insured's average earnings in the 13 weeks before the incapacity began is paid for up to 26 weeks.

-Maternity benefit: The benefit is 65% of the insured's average earnings in the last 30 weeks of employment.
-The benefit is paid for 13 weeks, from up to 6 weeks before the expected date of childbirth.
+Maternity benefit: 65% of the insured's average earnings in the last 30 weeks of employment is paid for 13 weeks, from up to six weeks before the expected date of childbirth.